Inspire Curiosity

 Men who sell simits–a bagel-pretzel coated in toasted sesame seeds–are almost as ubiquitous in Istanbul as ankle-breakable holes in the sidewalk.
 Since I often took the same streets, I often passed the same simit salesman.
 We bonded by blinking at each other.
 Some days he was decked out in a houndstooth coat and beige fedora.
 One this day, he went sporty with a grey jacket and a navy Adidas cap.

 As I approached he gave me our blink of recognition.
-I asked to take his photo.
+In Turkish, I asked if I could take his photo.
 My Istanbul days are dwindling, so I needed to pack my souvenirs.
 Actually, the question, though I knew it well, came out: “Can I take my picture?”
 But he forgave me.
 “Of me?”
 Yes, yes, I reached apologetically for my camera and offered up my mother’s smile.

 A crowd of men on a bench nearby began to chatter among themselves like pigeons.
 I turned to see if there was anyone there worth capturing–they went quiet–as my simit man got himself into a pose.
+We kept on in Turkish.
 “Should I wear my hat?

 I grinned, “If you want.”